Gradient Span Algorithms Make Predictable Progress in High Dimension

-The predictable progress phenomenon is certainly surprising since there is no reason to believe that function values along an optimizer should be approximatively equal for different initializations.
+The predictable progress phenomenon is certainly surprising since there is no reason to believe that function values along an optimization path should be approximately equal for different initializations.
 And, in view of handcrafted deterministic counterexamples, predictable progress is obviously not provable for arbitrary high-dimensional functions.
-Instead, we will prove this behavior under the assumption that the cost function \(f\) is the realization of a Gaussian random function \(\rf\) (GRF), because GRFs have turned out to be a fruitful model for the statistical properties of cost functions encountered in machine learning \citep[e.g.][]{pascanuDifficultyTrainingRecurrent2013,dauphinIdentifyingAttackingSaddle2014,choromanskaLossSurfacesMultilayer2015}.
-Modelling the cost function of Motivation~\ref{mot: ml motivation} as a realization of a random function could for instance be motivated by the assumption that the available sequence of data is exchangeable.
-Since the cost is typically the infinite data limit over the average sample loss, where the loss measures the prediction error on a single sample of the data, de Finetti's representation theorem \citep[e.g.][Theorem~1.49]{schervishTheoryStatistics1995} implies the existence of an underlying random measure driving the randomness of the cost.

-While we have motivated predictable progress only for different initializations \(\param_0\) in Motivation~\ref{mot: ml motivation}, the mathematical results are much deeper.
-We show that predictable progress for Gaussian random functions is also independent of the particular realization, that is, for a given covariance model the values seen in an optimization run are also independent of the realization of the GRF \(\rf\).